camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 # Throttle login attempts

-In order to prevent security vulnerabilities we have special mechanism for subsequence of unsuccessful login attempts.
+In order to prevent security vulnerabilities we have a special mechanism for preventing subsequent unsuccessful login attempts.
 You can configure four properties so that this login mechanism is suitable for you:

 * `loginMaxAttempts`